 What is Notion?
 A Beginner’s Guide to Understanding the All-in-One Workspace

 If you’ve ever wished for one tool that keeps everything in one place—your notes, your tasks, your random midnight brainstorms—Notion might just be your new best friend.
-At first glance, it can seem a little overwhelming.
-But once you get the hang of it, you’ll wonder how you ever managed without it.
+At first glance, it can seem a little overwhelming, but once you get the hang of it, you’ll wonder how you ever managed without it.

-So let’s break it down together.
+Let’s break it down together.
 What exactly is Notion?
 How can it help you keep your life (or at least your workweek) in order?
 And most importantly—how do you actually use it?

 What is Notion, Exactly?